 Israeli Scientists Say Brain Analysis Tool Can Spot Cognitive Decline – Using Music

-Times of Israel • Aug 26, 2022
+Times of Israel • August 26, 2022

 Doctors today rely on face-to-face questions and answers to diagnose cognitive decline, but new peer-reviewed research suggests music may help make EEG-based testing viable.